sgmurphy/wordpress-plugins/content-views-query-and-display-post-page/README.txt

 Content Views seamlessly integrates with a wide range of plugins:

-* **WooCommerce**: show products in beautiful blocks or views.
+* **WooCommerce**: show products in beautiful layouts.
 Easily filter products by price, categories, tags, attributes, visibility.
 And show sale, best-selling, featured, top-rated products with one single click.
 * **The Events Calendar**: filter events by categories, tags, start/end date, etc. and show events & their information in grid/list easily
 * **Advanced Custom Fields, Meta Box, Pods**: filter posts by custom fields, and show custom field for each post in the post grid
-* **WPML, Polylang**: display translated posts, pages, custom posts, taxonomies, custom fields automatically in our blocks and views
+* **WPML, Polylang**: display translated posts, pages, custom posts, taxonomies, custom fields automatically in our layouts
 * **Membership plugins**: show posts to only allowed members of Members, Paid Memberships Pro, MemberPress...
 * **Yoast SEO, Rank Math**: filter posts by primary category, and show only primary category as meta output in the post grid